On the Fringes of Reality

 The doors began to close.

-“Wait—Mr. Davies?”
+“Wait—Mr Davies?”

-The lift stopped.
+It stopped.
 Not gradual but a violent jerk that rattled the cables in their housing.
 The doors froze half-closed, then snapped open.
 Shut.
 Open.
 Shut.
 The light overhead flickered in rhythm with the spasming doors, casting strobing shadows across the empty corridor.

 The doors slammed shut.
 The lift descended, cables humming their usual irritated song.

-He took the stairs for two weeks.
+Martin took the stairs for two weeks.

 Nobody else noticed.